PhilKro/EMSphInx_Studio/README.md

 ### 1. Configuration
 When you first launch the application, you must configure the connection to your WSL environment:
 - Open the **Job Queue** tab.
-- Set your **WSL Distro** name (e.g., `Debian`).
+- Set your **WSL Distro** name (`Debian`).
 - Provide the **WSL Path** to the directory containing your compiled `IndexEBSD` executable (e.g., `/mnt/c/Software/EMSphInx`).
+- If your data is located on a network drive, configure the WSL mounting under "Configure Network Mounts" in the "Job Queue" tab.
 - Your settings are saved automatically.
-If you require WSL network mounting, EMSphInx Studio will securely prompt for your `sudo` password and handle mounting automatically.
+If you require WSL network mounting, EMSphInx Studio will handle mounting automatically.

 ### 2. Workflow Overview
 1. **System Mode Selection**: Choose either **EDAX** or **Oxford** at the top of the application depending on your data format.